wchanee/CSDAproject/README.md

 - Ensure that your dataset is in the proper folder (e.g., data/images/ for the image files and data/labels/ for the label files).
 The dataset should be configured correctly in your project (likely in a YAML file or similar).

 7. Run the app.py Script
+- Run it directly from the terminal by typing:
 ```bash
 python app.py
 ```

 8. Access the Application
-If app.py is running a web-based application (e.g., using Flask or FastAPI), you should be able to open a browser and go to the address http://localhost:5000/ (or whatever port your app is configured to run on).
+- If app.py is running a web-based application (e.g., using Flask or FastAPI), you should be able to open a browser and go to the address http://localhost:5000/ (or whatever port your app is configured to run on).
 This should bring up the interface where you can interact with the parking management system.
-If your project uses something like a GUI or a different interface, follow the on-screen instructions to interact with the system.
+- If your project uses something like a GUI or a different interface, follow the on-screen instructions to interact with the system.